Prae-Flott/tutorial/ubuntu24_04_tutorial.md

 - Next add the Create® 3 messages:

-  `sudo apt install -y ros-humble-irobot-create-msgs`
+  `sudo apt install -y ros-jazzy-irobot-create-msgs`

 - Install a few other packages: